-The other group really thinks that “tinkering” should be done by specialists — the garage mechanics.
+Other groups like the people from https://thegreatsetup.com/ , really thinks that “tinkering” should be done by specialists — the garage mechanics.
 When they wish to fully enjoy the glory of a ride, they wish their bike to be at top performance, a well-oiled and tuned machine, to give them maximum pleasure.
 They don’t have time to tweak with the bike, they want to ride it!

 Both groups, of course, start from valid assumptions.
 Which one is right, which one is wrong?

 Pirsig starts from this assumption (read the book, it’s worth it) to philosophically conclude that what we experience as “quality” is simply not possible to define logically and rationally.
 The irrational arguments always pop in somewhere.
 These have to be fit within any model that tries to explain what is perceived as “better quality”.
 And irrationally is part of our human experience — we might hate irrational arguments, but we cannot avoid them.
 At some point in the discussion, we have no way to avoid saying “because I like it” even if we cannot say why we like it.